ilyakozlovdev/eShop/README.md

 # eShop

-This is a free eShop application for flutter.
-Not for enterprise purposes!
+This is a eShop application build with ♥ and flutter.